rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 - Each alignment map file contains reads that aligned to only one reference.
 - Each alignment map file is named (up to the file extension) the same as the one reference to which all of the reads aligned.

+Relate crashes or hangs while producing few or no batch files
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Most likely, your system has run out of memory.
+You can confirm using a program that monitors memory usage (such as ``top`` in a Linux/macOS terminal, Activity Monitor on macOS, or Task Manager on Windows).
+If so, then rerun Relate with adjustments to one or both settings:

+- Use smaller batches (with ``--batch-size``) to limit the size of each batch, at the cost of having more files with a larger total size.
+- Use fewer processors (with ``--max-procs``) to limit the memory usage, at the cost of slower processing.

 .. _wf_mask: